Beautiful Berry Chia Smoothie

 Liquid nutrition is super easy on the digestive system and highly absorbable and usable by the body.
 Berries are low-glycemic and rich in powerful anthocyanin phytonutrients that protect the brain and fight against free radicals.

-I love grass-fed whey protein because it helps boost glutathione levels.
+I love berries and high quality protein powder because they help boost glutathione levels.
 Glutathione protects our intracellular organelles such as the genetic material itself.
 Whey is also rich in branched chain amino acids that support healthy lean body tissue and fat burning.
 Unfortunately, I see many people struggle with whey protein, so my new favorite protein is bone broth or collagen protein.